 Previously, a 1099-K was only required at the $20,000 income threshold combined with at least 200 goods and services transactions within the year.
-Now, the new threshold is $600 in goods and services transactions.
+Now, the new threshold (which will go into effect next year) is $600 in goods and services transactions.

 Since many consumers use services like Venmo for personal transactions, such as to pay a friend for their share of a dinner out, you might be wondering how that impacts the IRS reporting rule.
 The new change is only meant to apply to goods and services transactions, not for payments from friends and family.

 A way to simplify things is to tag transactions appropriately when in PayPal or Venmo, which enables you to specify transactions as either peer-to-peer transactions (friends and family) or goods and services, which qualify as income.

 PayPal also explained that sales of personal items that take a loss won't be reportable income.
 For example, selling a piece of furniture for less than you originally paid doesn't incur income reporting to the IRS since you didn’t make any money on the transaction.

 What if you receive a 1099-K from Venmo in error?